 - Develop proficiency in managing myriad tasks and challenges in their education and career

-Unlike traditional internships, where a reporting student shadows a working reporter, my apprentices feel what it’s like to be THE REPORTER: They speak up as often as needed to get the best record they can, mark exhibits and produce rough or final transcripts. **
+Unlike traditional internships, where a reporting student shadows a working reporter, my apprentices feel what it’s like to be THE REPORTER: They speak up as often as needed to get the best record they can, swear in witnesses, mark exhibits, and produce rough or final transcripts. **

 - Reporting students and new reporters are able to overcome fear, nervousness, and anxiety; learn how and when to interrupt; develop self-confidence; the benefits of working with a team; and to immediately utilize the lessons from these extra-curricular practical skills events in their training and career.